mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   });
 ```

-10. Finally, we will also need to answer to CORS preflight requests.
-A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood and a server is aware using specific methods and headers.
+10. Finally, we will also need to answer the CORS preflight requests.
+A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood and a server is aware of using specific methods and headers.
  For example, a client might be asking a server if it would allow a DELETE request, before sending a DELETE request, by using a preflight request.
 You can learn more about them using this [link](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
  To answer them saying that everything is okay we should use this code at the start of the onRequest function: